top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

 Resolution: Try to mount the USB drive.

-Symptom: Error with the calibration file.

-Resolution: Place the calibration file of your robot in the folder

-    ![DUCKIETOWN_ROOT]/catkin_ws/src/00-infrastructure/duckietown/config/baseline/calibration/camera_intrinsic/

 Symptom: The Duckiebot deviates from the trajectory, so that the chessboard goes out of the camera’s field of view.

-Resolution: You can adjust the parameters of the commands by passing arguments to the launch file.
+Resolution: You can adjust the parameters of the voltage commands by passing arguments when launching the commands.
+You can change the parameter vFin and Nstep for the straight line, and the parameter k1, k2, omega and duration for the sinewave.

 ## Demo failure demonstration {#demo-template-failure}